mklabs/t.vim/readme.md

 Templates are loaded using the following search order:

 1. First try loading by filename
-2. Then by filetype `filetype.template`
+2. Then by filetype `default.filetype` (or extension)
-3. Then by a more general one `t.filetype`

-For instance, `vim foo.js` will try to load `~/.vim/templates/foo.js`, then `~/.vim/templates/javascript.template`, then `~/.vim/templates/t.javascript`.
+For instance, `vim foo.js` will try to load `~/.vim/templates/foo.js`, then `~/.vim/templates/default.js`.

 See my vim
 [templates](https://github.com/mklabs/vimfiles/tree/master/templates) folder
-for a list of templates for general web / nodejs / vim development.
+for a list of basic templates for web / nodejs / vim development.

-**Note** The logic to find the best template per filename and extension is in vimscript, but may be ported to the cli for easier integration in other editors.

 ## Variables